mimoduo/mimogear/docs/pug/pages.md

 ##Changing the Page's Title and Description

-Much like changing the theme per page, there are two variables that also control what the page title and page description are.
-Changing these values will override the default title and description managed through the package.json.
+Much like changing the theme per page, there are two variables that also control the page title and page description.
+Changing these values will override the default title and description managed through package.json.

 ```pug
 block title